Homogenized description of defect modes in periodic structures with localized defects: Introduction

 \subsection{Outline, remarks on the proof and future directions}

-In section~\ref{sec:background} we present background material concerning spectral properties of Schr\"odinger operators with periodic potentials defined on $\mathbb R$.
-In section~\ref{sec:results} we give precise technical statements of our main results: Theorem~\ref{thm:Qzero} and Theorem~\ref{thm:per_result}.
+In Section~\ref{sec:background} we present background material concerning spectral properties of Schr\"odinger operators with periodic potentials defined on $\mathbb R$.
+In Section~\ref{sec:results} we give precise technical statements of our main results: Theorem~\ref{thm:Qzero} and Theorem~\ref{thm:per_result}.

-The strategy of our proof is to transform the eigenvalue problem, using the appropriate spectral transform (Fourier or Floquet-Bloch), to a formulation in frequency (momentum) space.
-Anticipating a bifurcation from the spectral edge, we break the problem into coupled equations for the frequency components located {\it near} the band edge and those which are {\it far} from the band edge.
-The precise cutoff depends on the small parameter, $\lambda$.
-We employ a Lyapunov-Schmidt type approach in which we solve for the {\it far} components as a functional of the {\it near} components and thereby obtain a (nonlocal) reduction to a {\it bifurcation equation} for the {\it near-} frequency components.
-Unlike classical Lyapunov-Schmidt applications~\cite{Nirenberg:74}, our reduced equation is infinite dimensional.
-For $\lambda$ small, in an appropriate scaled limit, the bifurcation equation is asymptotically exactly solvable.
-In section~\ref{sec:gentech}, we prove a general technical lemma, crucial to the analyses of sections~\ref{sec:nonper} and~\ref{sec:per}, covering the kinds of bifurcation equations which arise.

-Finally, there are several appendices.
-In appendices~\ref{pf-of-lem:band-edge} and~\ref{regularity-app}, we present results on regularity and other properties of the Floquet-Bloch eigensolutions $E_b(k)$, $ u_b(x;k)=e^{2\pi ikx}p_b(x;k)$; see also~\cite{RS4}.
-In appendix~\ref{proof-of-Corollary-per}, we give proofs, by a bootstrap method, of Corollary~\ref{cor:Elambdaprecise} and Corollary~\ref{cor:Elambdaprecise-per} which contain more detailed expansions and sharper error terms for the bifurcating eigenstates than those in Theorem~\ref{thm:Qzero} and Theorem~\ref{thm:per_result}.
+Our strategy of proof is to transform the eigenvalue problem, using the appropriate spectral transform (Fourier or Floquet-Bloch), to a formulation in frequency (quasi-momentum) space.
+Anticipating a bifurcation from the spectral edge, we express the eigenvalue problem in terms of coupled equations governing the frequency components located {\it near} the band edge and those which are {\it far} from the band edge.
+The precise frequency cutoff depends on the small parameter, $\lambda$.
+We employ a Lyapunov-Schmidt reduction strategy~\cite{Nirenberg:74} in which we solve for the {\it far}-frequency components as a functional of the {\it near}-frequency components.
+This yields a reduction to a closed {\it bifurcation equation} for the {\it near}-frequency components.
+In contrast to classical applications of this strategy, our reduced equation is infinite dimensional.
+For $\lambda$ small, in an appropriate scaled limit, the bifurcation equation is asymptotically exactly solvable; it is the eigenvalue problem for the homogenized / effective operator $H_{b_*,{\rm eff}}$.
+In Section~\ref{sec:gentech}, we prove a general technical lemma, crucial to the analyses of Sections~\ref{sec:nonper} and~\ref{sec:per}, covering the kinds of bifurcation equations which arise.
+Finally, Appendices~\ref{pf-of-lem:band-edge} and~\ref{regularity-app} contain the proof of results stated in Lemmata~\ref{lem:band-edge} and~\ref{lem:regularity-of-Eb}, and in Appendix~\ref{proof-of-Corollary-per} we give proofs, by a bootstrap method, of Corollary~\ref{cor:Elambdaprecise} and Corollary~\ref{cor:Elambdaprecise-per} which contain more detailed expansions and sharper error terms for the bifurcating eigenstates than those in Theorem~\ref{thm:Qzero} and Theorem~\ref{thm:per_result} .